Revain (REV) Price Tops $0.0054

-Revain (CURRENCY:REV) traded up 4.1% against the US dollar during the 24 hour period ending at 12:00 PM ET on January 29th.
-Revain has a market cap of $455.92 million and approximately $2.16 million worth of Revain was traded on exchanges in the last day.
-Over the last week, Revain has traded 1.4% lower against the US dollar.
-One Revain coin can now be bought for $0.0054 or 0.00000014 BTC on cryptocurrency exchanges.
+Revain (CURRENCY:REV) traded down 3.6% against the dollar during the one day period ending at 19:00 PM ET on February 2nd.
+Revain has a market cap of $461.65 million and $2.22 million worth of Revain was traded on exchanges in the last day.
+One Revain coin can currently be purchased for about $0.0054 or 0.00000015 BTC on popular exchanges.
+Over the last seven days, Revain has traded down 2.1% against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.